 When you make the decision to buy your first home, the chances are you're going to need to borrow the money to do it.
 This is where a first home loan can be explored with a range of lenders so that you can get a mortgage for your chosen property.
-In simple terms, a lender will loan you the money to buy your first home, provided you fulfil certain conditions.
+In simple terms, a lender will provide you first home loan to buy your first home, provided you fulfill certain conditions.
 These will vary, as all lenders are different, but you should expect to pay a deposit before a mortgage company will agree to advance the money you need.
-How large a percentage of the overall price that deposit will be depends on the lender, but expect to save up for a while so that you can put down the requested deposit.
+How large a percentage of the overall price that deposit will depends on the lender, but expect to save up for a while so that you can put down the requested deposit.

-How does a first home loan compare to other products?
+How does a first home buyer loan compare to other products?

-A first home loan is realistically the only chance at this stage to get onto the property ladder.
-There are many other loan options available but rarely for the size of this type of purchase.
+A first home loan is realistically the only chance for you as a buyer to get onto the property ladder.
+There are many other buyer loan options available but rarely for the size of this type of purchase.
 First home loans are, in general, much cheaper in terms of the interest rate charged as opposed to other forms of loan.
 Mortgage companies want to encourage you to buy your own property and will often offer very reasonable deals.
-You could fix an interest rate for a period of several years, enabling you to plan your finance during that time without getting a variable fluctuation if interest rates rise.
+You could fix an interest rate for a period of time maybe several years, enabling you to plan your finance during that time without getting a variable fluctuation if interest rates rise.